annemorvan/Tools/README.md

 Interesting tools for DS

 ## WebPlotDigitizer
-This tool enables to extract automatically data points from figures in scientific papers. https://automeris.io/WebPlotDigitizer/
+This tool enables to extract automatically raw data points from figures in scientific papers when data is not available. https://automeris.io/WebPlotDigitizer/